 Most non-emergency maintenance and repair orders will be attended to within 2-3 business days.
 Residents should expect that a Colburn employee will enter their suite/room in order to fix the problem.
 Residents are expected to report problems quickly to ensure that they do not grow larger or cause more permanent damage.
 Residents may be billed for permanent serious damage caused by failure to report problems.
 Residents should expect that a Colburn employee will enter their suite/room in order to fix the problem.
 Residents are expected to report problems quickly to ensure that they do not grow larger or cause more permanent damage.
+Residents are expected to report problems quickly to ensure that they do not grow larger or cause more permanent damage.
+Residents are expected to report problems quickly to ensure that they do not grow larger or cause more permanent damage.
 Residents may be billed for permanent serious damage caused by failure to report problems.
 To report an emergency maintenance or repair problem, contact Security at the 3rd floor Olive Security Desk or via telephone at 213.621.4500.
 Examples of emergency maintenance/repair problems are: